fasttime/Q-exact/Q-exact.md

 ##q.valueOf()
 **Returns**:  - A numeric representation of `this`.

-The number returned by this function is subject to rounding: rationals with very large absolute value will be rounded to positive or negative infinity, and very small rationals will be rounded to 0.
+The number returned by this function is subject to rounding: the result is *not exact*.
+Rationals with very large absolute value will be rounded to positive or negative infinity, and very small rationals will be rounded to 0.
 <a name="Q.MAX_EXP"></a>
 ##const: Q.MAX_EXP
 The maximum exponent for a prime factor.